tillnagel/unfolding/tutorials/index.md

 ---
 layout: page
 title: Tutorials
-description: "Learn how to use Unfolding.
-There will be more tutorials coming soon."
+description: "Learn how to use the various functionality of Unfolding maps.
+Start with &quot;How to use Unfolding&quot;, then read some of the Beginner tutorials on topics you are interested in.
+Later on, you can delve into more advanced topics.
+More tutorials will be added regularly."
 ---
 {% include JB/setup %}